yazeed-eldigair/sveltekit-firebase-auth/README.md

 # Client-side authentication using SvelteKit and Firebase

-This is an example repo for client-side authenticating using Runes from Svelte 5 and Firebase Auth.
+This is an example repo for client-side authenticating using SvelteKit and Firebase Auth while managing user state using runes.

 - [Relevant article](https://yazeld.com/blog)
 - [Live demo](https://sveltekit-firebase-auth-template.vercel.app/)